 By necessity, there is no better example than the urgent need for systems optimisation faced with the climate crisis.
-Systems optimisers either believe that the current systems aren’t broken, they are just dangerously inefficient and are not giving us the outcomes we need in time.
-Or, they are fully aware they are but recognise there isn’t time to fix them.
-So they seek new ways of working within our existing systems, rather than attempting a system overhaul.
+Systems optimisers either believe that the current systems aren’t broken, rather they are just dangerously inefficient and are not giving us the outcomes we need in time, or they are fully aware that the systems are broken, but recognise there isn’t time to fix them.
+Therefore, they seek new ways of working within the existing systems, rather than attempting a system overhaul.
 Project X’s goal is a good example of this.
 It exists to optimise a system.
-In our case, it is accelerated market adoption.
+In our case, it aims at accelerated market adoption.

-The types of leaders that I have seen thrive well in systems change can let go of their existing reality, they are comfortable in chaos, complex systems, and unpredictable feedback loops.
-They can demonstrate deep empathy, connect with other individuals on a human level, and inspire those around them.
+The types of leaders that I have seen thrive well in systems change can let go of their existing reality.
+They are comfortable in chaos, complex systems, and unpredictable feedback loops.
+They can demonstrate deep empathy, connect with others on a human level, and inspire those around them.
 Leadership styles are inclusive and create a loyal following through attraction rather than promotion.
-Example Myers Briggs personality types include Virtuosos, Adventurers, Campaigners, Protagonists and Mediators.
+Examples of Myers Briggs personality types include Virtuosos, Adventurers, Campaigners, Protagonists and Mediators.

 So why does this matter?

-The global diplomatic experiment which is the UNFCCC along with its Conference of Parties and the Paris Agreement, has not asked the world to engage in true systems change — yet.
+The global diplomatic experiment which is the UNFCCC, along with its Conference of the Parties and the Paris Agreement, has not asked the world to engage in true systems change — yet.
 Whether knowingly or not, it has created a framework to optimise it.

 Let this statement not play down the scale of the challenge.
 We all know unprecedented changes must be made to ensure our survival.
 In order to reach net zero by 2050, we will need to produce and consume differently, collaborate throughout the value chain, phase out some industries, bring in new ones, raise enormous amounts of capital, accelerate the development of critical technologies and seek a just transition for those who are left in the slipstream.
-All the while, picking up the pieces of the ever-increasing climate impacts, globally.
-This is not a system overhaul it is a fix.
-An urgently needed fix but a fix, none the less.
+All the while, we will need to pick up the pieces of the ever-increasing climate impacts, globally.
+This is not a system overhaul; it is a fix, an urgently needed fix, but a fix nonetheless.

-In theory, this can all be done without system change — in that, all of the above changes can happen within the existing system and even go so far as to support it.
-Cue China and it’s green economy opportunity only just reaching centre stage in their 14th five-year plan.
+In theory, this can all be done without systems change in that all of the above changes can happen within the existing system and even go so far as to support it.
+Cue China and it’s green economy opportunity only just reaching centre stage in their fourteenth five-year plan.
 With this in mind, it makes perfect sense that the leaders of the world would place systems optimising mindsets in the front seat of these negotiations.
 After all, our systems aren’t broken, they are just inefficient, right?
 Right.
 And so, these negotiations will continue — protecting, commanding, negotiating.

-However, as we are all acutely aware, the science upon which the Paris Climate Agreement is based does not account for some seismic feedback loops on the horizon.
+However, as we are all acutely aware, the science upon which the Paris Agreement is based does not account for some seismic feedback loops on the horizon.
 As just one example among many, if you don’t know about permafrost yet, you should do.
-Bearing in mind, depending on which source you read, we have either ca.120 gigatonnes of carbon left (about 3 years of current emissions) or we are underestimating and are already wildly careering into the danger zone.
-When, and not if at this rate, the permafrost melts, there is a whopping 1,400 gigatonnes that will be released.
+Bearing in mind, depending on which source you read, we have either ca. 120 gigatonnes of carbon left (about 3 years of current emissions) or we are underestimating and are already wildly careening into the danger zone.
+When, and not if, the permafrost melts, there is a whopping 1,400 gigatonnes that will be released.
 And that, my friends, is one of the many gateways to runaway climate change.

 Of course, many are starting to understand this.
 The heat is already on.
 Australia is more than a warning call to kick off this critical decade.
 It is an angry protest from mother nature that we are already too late.
 As impacts increase, the world will get scared and some of the worst traits of the human condition will be seeking to advise and influence those negotiating tables.
 If you think COP25 was messy and counterproductive, just wait a few years.
 It won’t be pretty.

-Systems optimisers are action focused, high impact and deliver short term often exponential results.
+Systems optimisers are action-focused, high-impact and deliver short-term, often exponential results.
 They can dive deep into the current systemic failures and seek to find the critical leverage points to buy us more time.
-They can work with climate negotiators on the specifics of what can be done right now and how quickly it can reach scale, so the leaders can feel more comfortable to raise their ambitions.
-Then they can keep at it, industry after industry — taking an all-important helicopter view of the system to ensure a coordinated strategy of interventions and resource allocation recommendations reach the negotiating tables.
-In effect, they can turn down the pressure so that we can deactivate the fight or flight systems one brain our leaders and negotiators will start experiencing more often, and start reasoning with the system two brain capable of slower, more strategic, conscious and complex decisions again.
+They can work with climate negotiators on the specifics of what can be done right now and how quickly it can reach scale, so the leaders can feel more comfortable raising their ambitions.
+Then they can keep at it, industry after industry, taking an all-important helicopter view of the system to ensure that the strategy of interventions is coordinated and that resource allocation recommendations reach the negotiating tables.
+In effect, they can turn down the pressure so that we can deactivate the fight or flight “System One” brain that our leaders and negotiators will start experiencing more often, and start reasoning with the “System Two” brain capable of handling slower, more strategic, conscious and complex decisions again.

-While systems optimisers like Convergence, TCFD, Client Earth and the World Banks’ NDC partnership busy themselves saving our plant-based-bacon.
-Few among them can afford to take the helicopter view of these interventions across the entire system, so a systems optimising strategist or advisor is the perfect fit to help us our leaders accelerate out of this mess, and pronto.
+While systems optimisers like Convergence, TCFD, Client Earth and the World Banks’ NDC partnership busy themselves saving our plant-based bacon, few among them can afford to take the helicopter view of these interventions across the entire system.
+Therefore, a systems-optimising strategist or advisor is the perfect fit to help our leaders accelerate out of this mess, and pronto.

 Now, before I continue, let me be clear: I am not suggesting we all hail the wisdom of siloed think-tanks or over-confident consultants.
 Hell no. The systems change agents we need on the job need to be integrated, inclusive and expert translators.
 After all, inevitably they need to build their experiments back into a constrained world, and they need to inspire and incentivise our leaders to believe it is possible.

-An excellent example of how this could be helpful is the Green New Deal for Europe Coalition and their 10 pillars of change.
-Translated in a series of experiments and an economic case for action and we are onto something that could enable more radical measures being fed into the existing European Commissions Green New Deal funding and mechanisms.
-Other excellent examples include the Transformational Capital Initiative emerging out of Climate Kic (let’s call it TCI1) and Tomorrow’s Capitalism Inquiry (TCI2, no denotation of priority) being developed by Volans.
+An excellent example of how this could be helpful is the European Green Deal and their 10 pillars of change.
+Translate these into a series of experiments and an economic case for action and we are onto something that could enable more radical measures to be fed into the existing European Commissions Green Deal funding and mechanisms.
+Other excellent examples include the Transformational Capital Initiative emerging out of Climate KIC (let’s call it TCI1) and Tomorrow’s Capitalism Inquiry (TCI2, no denotation of priority) being developed by Volans.
 TCI1, under Dominic Hofstetter’s leadership, is seeking to design, define and demonstrate a new transformative investment practice, built on the ashes of our one-foot-in-the-grave capitalist system.
 TCI2, led by the awesome brain-trio John Elkington, Louise Kjellerup-Roper and Richards Roberts are stepping into Year 2 of their inquiry with a board briefing, a diagnostic tool for leaders and are inviting some of the bravest companies and investors to reimagine the regenerative economy with them, then design and test the concepts in 2020 and beyond.